surahman/FTeX/README.md

 using the Docker CLI.

 To supply the environment variables using the Docker CLI, please use the `-e` flag.
-Below is an example of how to supply the API Keys for the Fiat and Cryptocurrency quotes, database host information, and port mappings.
+Below is an example of how to supply the API Keys for the Fiat and Cryptocurrency quote services, database host information, and port mappings.
 Please see the Docker `run` [documentation](https://docs.docker.com/engine/reference/commandline/run/#env) for more details.

 ```shell
 docker run -d \